elie222/learn-from-open-source/README.md

 This repo contains a list of real open source projects to learn from.
 It's often easier to learn from real-world examples.
 Examples in tutorials are usually limited.

+[Issues](https://github.com/elie222/learn-from-open-source/issues) contains many projects that have yet to be added to the README.
+They're also a good list of projects to learn from.

 Feel free to make a pull request to add more projects to the list.

 ## Table of Contents: